wvbonn/solute_transport_mcels_microfluidic/README.md

 The repository contains simulation output files as well as data-processing and -plotting codes.

 ### Requirements
-COMSOL v.6.1 or higher to run the simulation code.
 COMSOL v.6.1 or higher with LiveLink for MATLAB to run the simulation code from MATLAB or import it into the COMSOL GUI.
-Without LiveLink for MATLAB, follow the repository simulatin code to create a COMSOL project in the GUI.
+Without LiveLink for MATLAB or with an anterior version of COMSOL, follow the repository simulation code to create a COMSOL project in the GUI.
 MATLAB R2021b or higher to run the processing and plotting codes.